 Field Work Term & COVID-19

 The COVID-19 pandemic poses new challenges to the world of work.
 We know that these challenges impact each student differently, based on personal factors, location, and fields of interest.
-In light of this, the 2021 Field Work Term emphasizes a flexible timeframe and flexible options (particularly remote options) so that students may prioritize their health and safety while still having meaningful professional experiences.
+In light of this, the Field Work Term program continues to offer a flexible timeframe and flexible options (including remote options) so that students may prioritize their health and safety while still having meaningful professional experiences.
 We are eager to be in conversation with you about your needs, preferences, and the field work options available to you.

 To allow students to pursue a broad array of work-learning experiences, and in recognition of the challenges posed by COVID-19, students have the flexibility to complete their annual work experience during several possible timeframes.
 These include the winter and summer Field Work Term periods, the dates of which are found here.
-We know that many students will prefer to defer their field work to the summer, and this option will be approved for all students who request it.
 Students may also propose to complete their field work over the course of an academic year, through a campus job that meets the criteria of an FWT site.
 At any time in the year, students may also complete hours toward their FWT requirement through remote internships, or through short-term, paid remote projects known as microinternships.

 Keep in mind that a well-crafted resume and cover letter are critical in a saturated internship market.
 Students are strongly encouraged to meet with us for feedback on application materials and mock interviews.